Part 5. Navigate to the UI elements

 food of the class Mammalia.py, and press Alt+F1 ( ).
 From the list of available components, choose Project View, and then Project.

 feeds of the class Mammalia.py in the Project View:

 You only have to make sure that the option Show Members is selected:

-If you want to find the opened in the editor file in the File Explorer/Finder, you can also do it using Select In....
-Just select the option Reveal in Finder (for macOS) or Show in Explorer (for Windows and *NIX):
+If you want to find the opened in the editor file in the File Explorer/Finder, you can also do it using the context menu.
+Select any file in the Project tool window, right-click it, then select (for macOS) or (for Windows).

 Finally, suppose that a file opened in the editor has some changes that should be pushed to a Git repository.
-To jump to the Version Control tool window, again press Alt+F1 and choose Changes in the list of components:
+To jump to the Version Control tool window, again press Alt+F1 and choose Local Changes in the list of components.